-Uttar Pradesh: BJP MP, MLA summoned for ugly fight at party meet
+Uttar Pradesh: BJP MP, MLA summoned over ugly fight at party meet

 Sant Kabir Nagar, Mar 06: BJP MLA Rakesh Singh Baghel, who was thrashed by BJP MP Sharad Tripathi, clarified that his supporters are not protesting against the MP, but against police action against them.